Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 Which adds a fallback for [numpy version older than numpy 1.3 from 2008](https://github.com/numpy/numpy/commit/ba9a02dcb2c3ca635076a75cc9eb0f406e00ceed).
-It tooks me ~30 minutes to find this informations, which could have been seconds would the author (which could have been me) had checked version.
+It took me ~30 minutes to find this informations, which could have been seconds would the author (which could have been me) had checked version.
 A proper version check would also had this code removed years ago.

 Currently we do no check for numpy versions anymore as we are removing support for [NumPy older than 1.19](https://github.com/ipython/ipython/pull/13434).